mqtlam/tsne-d3-python/README.md

 ```

 Open your browser and go to `localhost:8080`.
 You should see your data visualized!
 Pan around by dragging with your mouse and zoom with your mouse's scroll wheel.

+### Visualize Multiple Datasets

+The server can look at multiple datasets.
+The default data file is `public/data.csv` and images folder is `public/data`.
+However, one can point to an arbitrary data file name `public/XYZ.csv' and its corresponding images folder `public/XYZ', and then pass the file name as a query string to the server: `localhost:8080/?data=XYZ`.

 ## Screenshot